48 Hours in Tokyo – How I Spent Day 2 of 4 Days in Tokyo

 You would think that after my first 24 hours in Tokyo, walking almost 30k steps in a single day around the city, I would be exhausted.
 But that was not to be!
 At 6:00 am the next morning, I was up and eager to see more of Japan’s capital city!

-After covering a lot of ground with Dee on the first day, I decided to take things a bit easy on the second.
+After covering a lot of ground with Dee on the first day, I decided to take things a bit easier on the second.
 Again, I was interested in visiting places that were still mostly empty, hence the early wake-up time.
-I figured I could relax in the afternoons, and explore more casually in the evenings.
+I figured I could relax in the afternoons and explore more casually in the evenings.

 Holm Cafe Zamalek